 - Windshield scraper: Provides a reliable way to create eye-level visibility (since the car periscope is still just a dream).
 And having a brush on one end can help wipe off those hard-to-reach side mirrors.

 - Gloves: Bitter cold can make steering wheels hard to grip.
-Gloves can help you grip the wheel and keep your hands warm until the heat kicks in.
+Gloves can help you grip the wheel and keep your hands warm until the heater kicks in.

 when you’re stranded